-- Use the shortest possible tube lengths (150 cm max.) for external gas bottles - ▶ Never block the floor ventilation openings below the gas bottles.
+- ▶ Use the shortest possible tube lengths (150 cm max.) for external gas bottles. - Never block the floor ventilation openings below the gas bottles.

-- > For gas-operated units the gas pressure must be reduced to 30 mbar. - Connect gas pressure regulator complete with safety valve directly to bottle valve. - The gas pressure regulator reduces the gas pressure in the gas bottle down to the operating pressure of the gas devices. - For filling and connecting the gas bottles in Europe the accessories shops have corresponding Euro filling sets and Euro bottle sets. - > Information available at the dealers or service centre. - For information on the gas supply in Europe see chapter 17.
+- Connect gas pressure regulator complete with safety valve directly to bottle valve. - The gas pressure regulator reduces the gas pressure in the gas bottle down to the operating pressure of the gas devices. - For filling and connecting the gas bottles in Europe the accessories shops have corresponding Euro filling sets and Euro bottle sets. - > Information available at the dealers or service centre. - For information on the gas supply in Europe see chapter 17.